Top Rated Dallas Motorcycle Accident Lawyers

 We are familiar with the “Eggshell Plaintiff” doctrine and often request prior medical records to demonstrate injuries were aggravated by a motorcycle wreck.
 Our injury lawyers often assist clients with preparation of witness fact affidavits from friends and family members detailing how the collision at issue subsequently impacted your life.

-Should You Settle Your Dallas Motorcycle Accident Injury Claim or File a Lawsuit?
+Should You Settle or File a Motorcycle Accident Lawsuit?

 Whether to accept the insurance company’s final offer is dependent on several factors, including additional attorney fees and case expenses associated with the filing of a lawsuit.

 We will advise you the same way we would a good friend or family member.
-We will recommend the course of action that is best for YOU.
-Your injury attorney will undoubtedly recommend the course of action that will put the most amount of money in your pocket.
+Mullen & Mullen’s Dallas injury attorneys will recommend the course of action that is BEST FOR YOU… the one that will put the most amount of money in your pocket.
 The final decision, however, is completely yours to make.

-What generally happens if a lawsuit is filed in a Dallas motorcycle accident injury claim?
+What generally happens if a lawsuit is filed?

 Litigation entails several things: